aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 - `clientTop`, `clientLeft`, `clientWidth`, `clientHeight`
 - `getComputedStyle()` (`currentStyle` in IE)

-The browser has to execute the pending changes in the rendering queue, and reflow in order to return correct layout information.
+The browser has to execute the pending changes in the rendering queue, and reflow to return correct layout information.
 For this reason, it's best not to use any properties shown below during the process of changing styles.
 Otherwise, it will result in some redundant reflow.

 Considering the following example: